 Submit your Junior Plan to receive permission to enroll in Educ 400:

-4) Email the link to your SHARED Google Doc to Prof. Jack Dougherty by Tuesday March 28th 2023 by 6 PM (our second day back from Spring Break).
-He will share your plan with other Ed Studies faculty members to review before Advising Week.
+4) Email the link to your SHARED Google Doc to Prof. Stefanie Wong by Thursday March 21st 2024 by 4 PM (the week we come back from Spring Break).
+We will share your plan with other Ed Studies faculty members to review before Advising Week.
 We will either approve it (and send you a PIN) or we may require you to make revisions.
 If you are late or need substantial revisions, you may not receive your schedule preference.

 Read additional resources to plan your thesis: